-VISION PRINCIPLES GOALS The TCDSB is committed to ensuring that harassment and Multi-Year Strategic discrimination in the workplace will not be tolerated.
-Living Our Values Inspired and Motivated Employees discrimination of any kind for all employees and TCDSB stakeholders.
+VISION PRINCIPLES GOALS committed to ensuring Alignment with TCDSB Multi-Year Strategic Plan: Living Our Values Inspired and Motivated Employees

 F. ACTION PLAN

 - 1. The proposed changes in the policy and guidelines are in keeping with legislative changes.
 The sexual harassment policy is now consolidated into the proposed harassment and Discrimination Policy. - 2.
 Complaints against non-employee TCDSB stakeholders will be directed to the local Administrator and/or Area Superintendent for investigation.
 Upon investigation, the local administrator or Area Superintendent will refer the matter to the Conflict Resolution Department as appropriate.
 In turn the Conflict Resolution Department will work in collaboration with the Superintendent of Human Resources to determine the best course of further investigation and resolution. - 3.
 The Conflict Resolution department has two staff members who are trained in investigating and mediating complaints of harassment and discrimination. - 4.
 Timelines and guidelines will ensure accountability and credibility in the process.